70% Rule Calculator

 75%

-Note: Intermediate percentages (67%, 72%) show market transition zones between canonical 65/70/75 benchmarks.
-Use these mid-zones to model gradual market shifts.
-Main scenarios above use the canonical 65/70/75 trio; this table adds 67% and 72% for finer sensitivity resolution.
+Note: Intermediate percentages (67%, 72%) show transitions between the 65/70/75 planning assumptions.
+Main scenarios above use the 65/70/75 trio; this table adds 67% and 72% for finer sensitivity resolution.
 Amber highlight = your current assumption.

 Saved Scenarios